Brightest ever X-ray shows lung vessels altered by Covid-19

 Two visiting lecturers (molecular and cellular biologists) address issues in basic biology to those intricacies when directly engineering tissues and/or organs.
 In addition to these physical and life sciences based lectures, students have several invited lectures from tissue engineering and biological centres with excellence in regenerative medicine and genomics.

 The module ends with a live demonstration of two jet-based technologies that are competing “head to head” for forming active biological structures from living cells and/or organisms.

-Firstly, it will endeavour to bring all the students who are from a wide background to one level of understanding with respect to all the associated engineering and biological sciences.
-In harnessing this one level of “hybrid” students in-depth understanding of the associated engineering sciences and biology will be taught further where all the associated scientific considerations will be understood for making either a fully functional multi-cellular tissue and/or organ.
+The intention of this module is twofold.
+Firstly, it endeavours to bring all students who are from a wide background to one level of understanding with respect to all the associated engineering and biological sciences.
+In harnessing this one level of “hybrid” students, in-depth understanding of the associated engineering sciences and biology will be taught further where all the associated scientific considerations will be understood for making either a fully functional multi-cellular tissue and/or organ.